The Battle of Trafalgar (Turner): Role as a history painting

 A history painting is traditionally defined as a large-scale work depicting a scene from the Bible, mythology, or classical history.
 Generally regarded as the height of artistic genres, Turner recognizes this and paints The Battle of Trafalgar as a history painting depicting a contemporary event and as a patchwork scene composed of different moments portrayed as being simultaneous.
 Turner knows the importance of this genre and employs it to further the significance of the contemporary scene.
 This action firmly cements the work as being of great national significance and affirms Britain as a great maritime power.
 In the pursuit of these ideals and significance, Turner took several moments from the battle, across several days, and merged them into one moment in one scene.
 This then represents Turner's desire to take the battle and use it to create something of general, philosophical, and national significance.
 This aspect, along with the pyramidal composition reference triumph and sacrifice reaffirm this work's place as a history painting, despite it not depicting one scene from ancient history, religion, or mythology.

-The realism of the scene is visible in the flags of the masts, which deliver part of the famous message England expects that every man will do his duty...
+The realism of the scene is visible in the flags of the masts, which deliver part of the message England expects that every man will do his duty...

 Studies

 The British were striving to assert their position as the world's dominant naval power; with their victory in this battle they were successful and with this painting that becomes evident.
 Turner had a great deal of personal interest and investment in this work and with the history of the Battle of Trafalgar in general.
 Turner made several sketches immediately after the battle, careful studies of the ships and their rigging, and close details of the uniforms.
 The most notable of these early works was The Battle of Trafalgar, as Seen from the Mizen Starboard Shrouds of the Victory.
 This work was well received and provided the foundation from which Turner would develop Trafalgar into a scene representing an overall account of the whole battle.
-This earlier depiction is closer to Turner’s style in that it leans away from traditional maritime paintings and more toward the ambiguity and sublime that Turner would later be known for.
-In preparation for Trafalgar Turner created two preparatory oil sketches, with the First Sketch for ‘The Battle of Trafalgar’ aligning its composition with the traditional maritime paintings.
-The Second Sketch for ‘The Battle of Trafalgar’ moves away from this traditional style and more closely resembles his final product with a more organized chaos via the build-up of clouds and people in the foreground.
+This earlier depiction is closer to Turner's style in that it leans away from traditional maritime paintings and more toward the ambiguity and sublime that Turner would later be known for.
+In preparation for Trafalgar Turner created two preparatory oil sketches, with the First Sketch for 'The Battle of Trafalgar aligning its composition with the traditional maritime paintings.
+The Second Sketch for 'The Battle of Trafalgar moves away from this traditional style and more closely resembles his final product with a more organized chaos via the build-up of clouds and people in the foreground.
 Despite this work being a commission, Turner chooses to depict the final work in a style that moves away from conventional practices and closer to his original work and personal style further indicating his personal connection with Trafalgar.
 While the subject of the piece is evident, there are elements of ambiguity suggesting the sublime, the dissolution of space via strokes of pure paint, and the symmetry between human and natural forces.